REMELH01/MakingAHit/README.md

     python3 -m venv venv

-4 - Activate the existing virtual environment with this:
+4 - Activate the virtual environment with this:

 GitBash